Walexicant/LinuxProjects/Readme.md

 ## Thank you for  going through the work
-## Kindly Reach out if  you need Further Clarity
+## Kindly Reach Out If  You Need Further Clarification